MichalMoravik/fiber-go-docker/README.md

 # Fiber-Go-Docker Template

-Template for a simple Fiber-Go-Docker ⚡️-🐀-🐳 service with hot reloading.
+A template for a simple Fiber-Go-Docker ⚡️-🐀-🐳 service with hot reloading.

 > Fiber is optional, you can remove the framework and the service will still run.